department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/labs-and-test-results/rollout-checklist.md

 -  Product guides developed and shared with:

-      - [ ] Contact Centers
+      - [X] Contact Centers

-      - [ ] MHV Coordinators
+      - [X] MHV Coordinators

-      - [ ] Facility POCs
+      - [X] Facility POCs

-- [ ] Demo of new tool for audiences who will be affected by Phase 0 completed
+- [X] Demo of new tool for audiences who will be affected by Phase 0 completed

-- [ ] Support staff trained
+- [X] Support staff trained

-- [ ] Process for handling technical / customer support issues exists
+- [X] Process for handling technical / customer support issues exists

+*This was all covered as part of Phase 0 launch - recommended to revisit this when going to 1% traffic*

 ### Product

-- [ ] Intended product outcomes are documented and broadly communicated
+- [X] Intended product outcomes are documented and broadly communicated

-- [ ] Technical instrumentation is in place to track GA Required DD analytics in place, will convert to GA4 as its ready
+- [X] Technical instrumentation is in place to track GA Required DD analytics in place, will convert to GA4 as its ready

-- [ ] All steps of the collaboration cycle are complete Required Collab Cycle Phase 0 complete - as all domains are done we will go to final Collab Cycle
+- [X] All steps of the collaboration cycle are complete Required Collab Cycle Phase 0 complete - as all domains are done we will go to final Collab Cycle

-- [ ] All the MUST feedback complete
+- [X] All the MUST feedback complete
       See above, all MUST feedback was completed for first domain, remaining domains go prior to Phase 1 launch

-- [ ] Product documentation is reviewed by OCTO/OCC product managers & leads and determined to be complete and up-to-date
+- [X] Product documentation is reviewed by OCTO/OCC product managers & leads and determined to be complete and up-to-date

-- [ ] Establish email box for the feedback loop
+- [X] Establish email box for the feedback loop
       Email box set up for all Phase 0 domains and products